autodiff/autodiff/docs/website/installation.md

 or by [clicking here][zip] to start the download of a zip file, which you should extract to a directory of your choice.

-Next, execute the following steps (assuming you are in the root of the source code directory of {{autodiff}}!):
+Then, execute the following steps (assuming you are in the root of the source code directory of {{autodiff}}!):

 ~~~
 mkdir .build && cd .build